Sanrrone/ccSNP/README.md

 # ccSNP
 Call Core SNP is a pipeline written in `bash` to combine three different variant caller softwares: BCFtools, Freebayes, GATK4.
 The pipeline take your reads and a reference as input and give you a VCF file with all shared snps between the samples.

-# Try the test before install something
-ccSNP will trying to download all the necessary binaries from their sources so the only requisite you need is have installed:

-* git
-* Java
-* cmake
-* Curl
-* libssl-dev
-* Python >= 3.7 (setted as python binary)

 Try run the example and check if it runs without errors.
 You should have the coreSNP file inside the ccsnp folder and the Elephant in ascii :D.

 Other way try to install by yourselfe the requisites.